gentaiscool/miners/README.md

 If you are interested to create an extension of this work, feel free to reach out to [us](mailto:gentaindrawinata@gmail.com)!

 Support our open source effort ⭐

+## On Progress
+We are improving the code to make it more user-friendly and customizable.
+We have created a new repository for implementing DistFuse, which is available at [https://github.com/gentaiscool/distfuse/](https://github.com/gentaiscool/distfuse/).
+You can install it by running `pip install distfuse`.
+Later, it will be integrated to this repository.